 The first and most important goal of treatment for AN is weight gain.
 Malnutrition, low energy, and other consequences of self-starvation make typical psychotherapy a significant challenge.
 Thus, treatment should initially focus on restoring the individual to a healthy weight through collaboration with a medical doctor and/or nutritionist.

-Cognitive Behavioral Therapy (CBT): CBT for AN focuses on:
+Cognitive Behavioral Therapy (CBT): CBT for eating disorders such as AN focuses on:

 - Providing the patient with psychoeducation about the nature and consequences of AN;